5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 		- For macOS Mojave/Catalina: `EF070000`(0x7EF)
 		- For macOS High Sierra: `FF030000` (0x3FF)</br></br>
 	> [!NOTE]
- 	> Disabling SIP is mandatory if you want to run macOS Monterey or newer in order to install and load Intel HD 4000 Drivers!
+	> Lowering SIP is mandatory if you want to run macOS Monterey or newer in order to install and load Intel HD 4000 Drivers!
 If you have issues running OCLP in Post-Install, change `csr-active-config` to `FE0F0000` (almost fully disabled).

 6. **SMBIOS**: Under `SystemProductName`, select the correct SMBIOS for your CPU and generate a serial, etc. for it.
 	-  For Intel i7: `MacBookPro10,1`
 	-  For Intel i5: `MacBookPro10,2`</br></br>
 	> [!NOTE]
- 	> My config contains Booter Patches from OpenCore Legacy Patcher and RestrictEvents kext which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+), so native Power Management and OTA System Updates are working which wouldn't be possible otherwise past macOS Catalina.
+	> My config contains Booter Patches from OpenCore Legacy Patcher and RestrictEvents kext which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+), so native Power Management and OTA System Updates are working oob which wouldn't be possible otherwise past macOS Catalina.

 7. **WiFi and Bluetooth** (Read carefully!)
 	- **Case 1: Intel Wifi/BT Card**.
 In stock configuration, the T530 comes with an Intel WiFi/Bluetooth card, so you need different kexts for WiFi and Bluetooth.
 It may work with [**OpenIntelWireless**](https://github.com/OpenIntelWireless) kexts.
 		- Check the compatibility list to find out if your card is supported.
-		- Remove `BluetoolFixup` and `Brcm` Kexts
+		- Remove `BluetoolFixup` and all kexts containing "Brcm" in the name.
 		- Add the required Kexts for your Intel card to `EFI/OC/Kexts` folder and `config.plist` before attempting to boot with this EFI!
 	- **Case 2: 3rd Party WiFi/BT Cards**.
 These require the [**1vyrain**](https://1vyra.in/) jailbreak to unlock the BIOS to disable the WiFi Whitelist (not required if the 3rd party card is whitelisted).
 		- I use a WiFi/BT Card by Broadcom, so my setup requires `AirportBrcmFixup` for WiFi and `BrcmPatchRAM` and additional satellite kexts for Bluetooth.
 Read the comments in the config for details.
 		- `BrcmFirmwareData.kext` is used for injecting the required firmware for Broadcom devices.
 Alternatively, you can use `BrcmFirmwareRepo.kext` which is more efficient but needs to be installed into `System/Library/Extensions` since it cannot be injected by Bootloaders.
-		- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the the Brcm Kexts and add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!
+		- If you use a WiFi/BT Card from a different vendor than Broadcom, remove BluetoolFixup and the Brcm Kexts and add the Kext(s) required for your card to the kext folder and `config.plist` before deploying the EFI folder!

 8. **Kernel Section**
 	- **Kernel/Patch**: If you have an [HDD caddy](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/37#issuecomment-1509840983) for the DVD drive bay, you can add this [kernel patch](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/blob/main/Additional_Files/SATA_Hotplug.plist) to your config to enable SATA hot plugging.